The Pentagon is looking for garbage collectors in space

 Or as James Lowenthal, a professor of astronomy at Smith College in Michigan, put it: “Just as we rely on the government to protect the air we breathe and the water we drink, we have to rely on the government to protect the resource and the global commons of low Earth orbit.”

-Europe and the United Kingdom have also begun to work toward cleaning up debris — a move that’s long overdue, space industry experts say.
+Europe and Britain have also begun to work toward cleaning up debris — a move that’s long overdue, space industry experts say.
 ClearSpace, a Swiss company, has a contract with the European Space Agency to remove a large piece of debris — a symbol that the issue is finally being addressed.
-It proposes using a spacecraft with large arms that would grapple the debris like a Venus' flytrap.
+It proposes using a spacecraft with large arms that would grapple the debris like a Venus’ flytrap.

 “This is why we’re here.
-Because we think change is possible,” said Luc Piguet, ClearSpace’s founder and CEO.
+Because we think change is possible,” said Luc Piguet, ClearSpace’s co-founder and CEO.
 “And we think we can build a space industry that operates with a different model, where maintenance is just a normal part of it.”

-But others say the effort will need to grow and involve international collaboration since most of the debris was generated by the U.S., Russia and China.
-If governments don’t band together to act soon, there will eventually be collisions, or conjunctions, as they’re called, further polluting space.
+But others say the effort will need to grow and involve international collaboration since most of the debris was generated by the United States, Russia and China.
+If governments don’t band together to act soon, there will eventually be collisions — or conjunctions, as they’re called — further polluting space.
 And while the Pentagon tracks objects in space and can warn satellite operators of a high likelihood of a collision, it does not have the authority to force anyone to move their satellite.
 In the meantime, the number of close calls has climbed.
 But a miss doesn’t get much attention.

-There are “lots of near misses and people are able to go, ‘Not a big deal.
+There are “lots of near misses, and people are able to go: ‘Not a big deal.
 See, we’re resilient,’” said Darren McKnight, a senior technical fellow at LeoLabs, a company that tracks space objects.
 “No, you were lucky.
 And the statistics will catch up with you.
 And you will roll the dice, and they will come up snake eyes one of these times.”

 McKnight has worked with a consortium of scientists from all over the world to identify the top 50 most dangerous large objects — U.S., Russian and Chinese spent satellites and rocket stages — that have the greatest chance of colliding with other bits of debris.

 “They literally are the size of a yellow school bus,” he said.
-“The only difference is they have no brakes, they have no steering wheel and they’re going 15,000 miles per hour.”
+“The only difference is they have no brakes, they have no steering wheel, and they’re going 15,000 miles per hour.”
 There are 18 spent Russian rocket stages “within a small altitude band, and we call that the bad neighborhood.”

-That neighborhood is some 500 miles high, is now cluttered with the large objects that will stay aloft for years, perhaps even many decades, each turn around the Earth presenting another chance for a collision.
-Cleaning it up is a big and difficult job, but one, he thinks, that the U.S., Russia and China should collaborate on.
+That neighborhood is some 500 miles high, cluttered with large objects that will stay aloft for years, perhaps even many decades — each turn around the Earth presenting another chance for a collision.
+Cleaning it up is a big and difficult job, but one, McKnight thinks, that the United States, Russia and China should collaborate on.

 “It will take leadership,” he said.
 And a willingness to look past grievances on the ground.
 But ultimately a partnership would be necessary and is all of the countries’ interest: “Why can’t we cooperatively clean up what we cooperatively messed up?”